In last month’s Classic Bike I wrote a bit about Rudge gearboxes as part of the feature I’m doing on restoring a 1937 Special.

 This is the easy one, the mainshaft drives its splined pinion (3rd from right) which is moved right so that its dogs engage with the sleeve gear.
 At this point the sprocket is thus turning at the same speed as the mainshaft, so top gear is always referred to as 1:1 gearbox ratio.
 Being the gear you do most miles in, this is the least stressful gear for the box as it’s virtually direct drive – the layshaft being completely out of play.

-If you have managed to stay awake through this analysis you can see that if my bike was jumping out of top gear and second gear, in both cases that involves moving cogs to the right in the picture, which is why I adjusted the selector position.
+If you have managed to stay awake through this analysis, you can see that if my bike was jumping out of top gear and second gear, in both cases that involves moving cogs to the right in the picture, which is why I adjusted the selector position.

-Right, that’s it from me.
+That’s it from me.
 Apologies to anyone with no interest in Rudge gearboxes, I’ll try and put some more general stuff on very soon, and also for the lack of posts this year.
 It seems to have been an extra busy year but I’m hoping to get back on track from now on!